 Although partner hiring is a popular growth strategy, lateral integration is proving to be a challenge for many law firms.
-While it’s no panacea, evidence suggests that well-executed implementation will deliver the intended revenue boost.
+While it’s no panacea, evidence suggests that a well-executed implementation will deliver the intended revenue boost.
 It’s in the doing that makes the difference.

 With so much interest in the strategy of lateral partner recruitment, it’s ironic that success rates are actually quite low.
 Recent survey results indicate that original expectations are not being met on either side.
 However, one administrator’s 80% success rate is illustrative, outpacing other firms by adopting a comprehensive methodology.
 It appears that this firm holistically managed the process from strategy, recruiting and selecting, through to onboarding, strategic launch and a keen focus on new partner retention.